 - Soccer is played on an oval field.

 - I need a plain surface for the project.

 The Degree of Adjectives:

-There are three degrees of adjectives: Positive, comparative, superlative.
+There are three degrees of adj: Positive, comparative, superlative.

-These degrees are applicable only for the descriptive adjectives.
+These degrees are applicable only for descriptive adj.

 Positive degree: He is a good boy.

 Comparative degree: He is better than any other boy.